orelhassid/notion/README.md

 3. PAGE_TITLE
 4. PAGE_DESCRIPTION

-# How this is works?
+# How does it work?
 In the worker file we are importing/Inject the styling. if you want to disable theme or rtl just remove them from the worker.
 BUT in the future I will make a button that toggle between rtl support.
 `<link href="https://orelhassid.github.io/notion/css/rtl.css" rel="stylesheet" />`,
 `<link href="https://orelhassid.github.io/notion/css/theme.css" rel="stylesheet" />`